-This amplifier provides true differential output voltage sensing.
+This controller includes a true unity-gain differential amplifier.
 Sensing both $V{OUT}^+$ and $V{OUT}^-$ benefits regulation in high current applications and/or applications having electrical interconnection losses.
-The AMPMD pin allows selection of internal precision feedback resistors for high common mode rejection differencing applications, or direct access to the actual amplifier inputs without these internal feedback resistors for other applications.

-The AMPMD pin is grounded to connect the internal precision resistors in a unity-gain differencing application or tied to the INTVCC pin to bypass the internal resistors and make the amplifier inputs directly available.
-The amplifier is a unity-gain stable, 2MHz gain-bandwidth, >120dB open-loop gain design.
-The amplifier has an output slew rate of 5V/ $\mu$ s and is capable of driving capacitive loads with an output RMS current typically up to 25mA.
+The amplifier is a unity-gain stable, 2MHz gain-bandwidth, >120dB openloop gain design.
+The amplifier has an output slew rate of 5V/μs and is capable of driving capacitive loads with an output RMS current typically up to 25mA.
 The amplifier is not capable of sinking current and therefore must be resistively loaded to do so.